DPDK/dpdk/doc/guides/prog_guide/generic_receive_offload_lib.rst

 The reassembly algorithm is used for reassembling packets.
 In the GRO library, different GRO types can use different algorithms.
-In this section, we will introduce an algorithm, which is used by TCP/IPv4 GRO.
+In this section, we will introduce an algorithm, which is used by TCP/IPv4 GRO and VxLAN GRO.

 Challenges
 ~~~~~~~~~~